 On January 23, the acting Director of the Department of Homeland Security declared a “mass influx” of illegal aliens to the U.S. and requested the assistance of state and local law enforcement to address it.
 This triggers a federal regulation that allows the federal government to enter into agreements with local law enforcement agencies for such assistance.
 In general, these agreements must be in writing.

-The DHS also rescinded internal Guidance documents dating back to 2011 that instructed its ICE agents not to carry out immigration enforcement in certain “sensitive” or “protected” places like schools and churches, and has indicated that it will “not be issuing bright line rules regarding where immigration laws are permitted to be exercised,” and instead expects federal law enforcement personnel to exercise “appropriate enforcement discretion.”
+DHS has rescinded internal Guidance documents dating back to 2011 that instructed its ICE agents not to carry out immigration enforcement in certain “sensitive” or “protected” places like schools and churches, and has indicated that it will “not be issuing bright line rules regarding where immigration laws are permitted to be exercised,” and instead expects federal law enforcement personnel to exercise “appropriate enforcement discretion.”

 The current federal initiatives likely mean a bigger push for county sheriff’s offices to enter into 287(g) agreements or other forms of written agreements to assist in federal immigration enforcement efforts.
 If a county sheriff’s office is approached by federal authorities to enter into a written agreement, the liability risks posed should be considered and the county should enlist legal assistance to help negotiate terms that minimize risks of participation.
 Court cases involving these kinds of agreements should also be monitored.

 #5.
-Governor Pillen Issues Executive Order 25-01
+Governor Pillen Issues Executive Order 25-01 and Related Public Records Requests

 On January 24, Nebraska Governor Jim Pillen issued Executive Order 25-01, which directed state agencies to undertake certain tasks “to the fullest extent of the law” by May 31, 2025, including examination of policies for compliance with federal Executive Orders related to immigration, and to “consider” 287(g) agreements with the federal government to assist with federal immigration enforcement.